eosnetworkfoundation/grant-framework/applications/eosvision.md

 ### Team Org Repos

 + https://github.com/eosvision1
-+New: In Venezuela we don't use much GitHub.
++New: In Venezuela we don't use much GitHub, Although we are learning for ourselves.

 > Please also provide the GitHub accounts of all team members.
 If they contain no activity, references to projects hosted elsewhere or live are also fine.